proofscape/pise/server/tests/resources/repo/spx/doc1/v0.1.0/foo/pageC.rst

 And confirm that the auto-generated numbers for these :pfsc-chart:`chart widgets <Thm>` are properly incrementing.

+Let's also have an inline one where we specify the name, :pfsc-chart:`name1: like this <Thm.C>`.

 Next we try defining chart widgets using the full directive form.
 We still want the links they generate to be inline, so we're supposed